Breakfast Briefing with Secretary-General of ASEAN

 - The Fourth Industrial Revolution

-While in London, the ASEAN Secretary-General visited the National Cyber Security Centre to better understand the UK’s expertise in this field.
+The ASEAN Secretary-General visited the National Cyber Security Centre to better understand the UK’s expertise in this field.
 The potential for ASEAN’s digital economy is very significant and UK companies are encouraged to see how they can work together with ASEAN in this area.

 ASEAN has different levels of readiness to address the fourth industrial revolution.
 A whole of ASEAN approach to developing a comprehensive framework is needed.